 The BBC's Voices survey, as reported in Talking for Britain (2004) says 'It all gets rather complex-sounding to describe, but if you're in any doubt, just think EastEnders' [a popular TV series - a 'soap opera' - set in east London].
 The accents produced in this series (sometimes a caricature of Cockney) have had a widespread influence (especially on the young and the would-be young; some of features of Tony Blair's speech - Prime Minister until mid-2007, educated at Fettes and Oxford - are 'Estuarial') .
 It's a social as much as a regional phenomenon.

-Browse the following links to other content related to 'Estuary English' from the 'Varieties and Dialects' grammar category:
+Browse the following links to other content related to the term 'Estuary English' from the 'General' vocabulary category: